Finite-state Independence and Normal Sequences: Primary definitions

 Notice that the compression ratios of $x$ and~$y$ should not be zero.
-This means that a word~$x$ such that $\rho(x) = 0$ is independent of no word.
-Without this requirement, two words $x$ and~$y$ such that $\rho(x) = \rho(y) = 0$ would be independent.
-In particular, each word~$x$ with $\rho(x) = 0$ would be independent of itself.

-From the definition of independence follows that if the infinite words $x$ and~$y$ are independent, each suffix of~$x$ is independent to each suffix of~$y$.
+This means that a word~$x$ such that $\rho(x) = 0$ is finite-state independent of no word.
+Without this requirement, two words $x$ and~$y$ such that $\rho(x) = \rho(y) = 0$ would be finite-state independent.
+In particular, each word~$x$ with $\rho(x) = 0$ would be finite-state independent of itself.
+From the definition of finite-state independence follows that, if the infinite words $x$ and~$y$ are finite-state independent, each suffix of~$x$ is finite-state independent of each suffix of~$y$.